aws/aws-cdk/docs/src/aws-construct-lib.rst

 type-checking.

-You will normally use this mechanism when a certain feature is available at the CloudFormation layer but was not exposed by the AWS Construct.
+You will normally use this mechanism when a certain feature is available at the CloudFormation layer but is not exposed by the AWS Construct.

 The following example sets a bucket's analytics configuration: